nigelhorne/Geo-AnomalyDetector/README.md

 This module is provided as-is without any warranty.

-Please report any bugs or feature requests to `bug-geo-info at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Geo-AnomalyDetector](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Geo-AnomalyDetector).
+Please report any bugs or feature requests to `bug-geo-anomalydetector at rt.cpan.org`, or through the web interface at [http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Geo-AnomalyDetector](http://rt.cpan.org/NoAuth/ReportBug.html?Queue=Geo-AnomalyDetector).
 I will be notified, and then you'll